 While monetizing in this way seems pretty easy, it won’t make you a decent living on its own.
 To really get any benefit from these ads, you need a substantial inflow of traffic to your site.
 The more traffic you have, the more likely it is that people will click your ads.
 If your traffic is on the low side, it’s probably worth exploring a different monetization method you can use instead, or alongside your ads.

 This form of site monetization is popular among many bloggers.
 It works via a brand approaching you and offering to pay you to write about their products or services on your own blog.
 The catch is usually the inclusion of a link back to a page on their website.

-Essentially it’s another form of advertising, however you have greater control over what content appears on your website.
-If you have an approach about a brand that’s not relevant to your audience, you’re free to turn the offer down.
+Essentially it’s another form of advertising, however, you have greater control over what content appears on your website.
+If you have an approach to a brand that’s not relevant to your audience, you’re free to turn the offer down.

 Another thing you’ll need to consider is how you’ll disclose your relationship with a brand to your readers.
 To stay within FTC regulations about advertising, you’ll need to clearly state on any sponsored post that you’ve been paid to write it.
 Along with this, it’s good practice according to Google to “no-follow” any paid links so as not to hurt your page rankings.